-Hebrews 8:7 "If that first covenant had been without fault, no place would have been sought for a second"

-(BSB) Paul shows that even Jeremiah understood that they needed a new covenant because even in the past, over generations, the Children of Israel did not live their covenants with God.
-Verses 8-12 cite Jeremiah 31:13-34, in which he prophesies that the new covenant will be part of God's disciples' hearts and minds.
+Heb 8:7 (BSB). "if that first covenant had been without fault, no place would have been sought for a second."
+Paul shows that Jeremiah understood that the people needed a new covenant because even in the past, over generations the children of Israel did not live their covenants with God.
+Verses 8-12 cite Jer 31:13-34, in which Jeremiah prophesies that the new covenant will be part of disciples' hearts and minds.